seydi-ahmed/JsDebutant/Readme.md

 2. Open `index.html` in a web browser.

 ## Usage
-1. Click the "Flip Color" button to generate a new random color.
+1. Click the "click me" button to generate a new random color.
 2. The hexadecimal color code is displayed below the button.
-3. Optionally, click the "Copy to Clipboard" button to copy the color code.

 ## Technologies Used
 - HTML